BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/cookbook/drones.md

 ipd.Audio(audio_path)
 ```

-One way to improve the movement within the sound we can try to modulate the beating frequencies.
+One way to improve the movement within the sound, we can try to modulate the beating frequencies.

 ```isc
 {LPF.ar(Saw.ar(90 * [1, 1.0+LFNoise1.kr(0.1).bipolar(0.5)]), 90*2)}.play;